 There’s not one single version of the Epiphone favored in punk rock.
 Lars Frederiksen (Rancid) can be heard playing an Epiphone Les Paul Custom.
 Frank Iero (My Chemical Romance) has made the Epiphone Phant-O-Matic his trademark.
 Tom DeLonge (Blink-182) and Billy Joe Armstrong are both fans of the Gibson ES-335.

 It’s hard to escape the image of the Gibson SG as the weapon of choice for the stage-strutting Angus Young of AC/DC.
 But, apart from the tough sound, the SG provides the kind of weight-relief and maneuverability that make it ideal for live performances.
 Ian MacKaye (Fugazi) and Greg Hetson (Bad Religion) are among those that have used the Gibson SG.
+From pop-punk to ’50’s inspired hard-rock, the Gibson SG is simply a great instrument.

 ESP LTD EC